 I belong to one of the nominated causes and would like to join its discussion forum.
 Is there a way to do that without donating?Yes!
 Just from an email address associated with your cause and we'll set you up with a free account and access to your cause's forum.
 We're honored to have your voice included in the discussion!

 Is there a deadline for voting and what happens if I miss it?You can cast and recast your vote as much as you like during the month.
 At 11:59:59pm Eastern (New York) Time on the last day of the month, your vote is "locked in" and counted.
 If you hadn't yet voted, then there's no harm done; the outcome is essentially no different than if you had voted for the winning cause.
 We encourage you to vote and make your voice heard, but if you prefer to simply donate and happily accept the most popular cause each month without getting involved, that's okay, too.

 After midnight, it now being the first day of the next month, recasting your vote will count toward the new month's charity selection.
 If you had previously voted for the winning cause, that vote will be reset since the cause will not be eligible to win again until the same month next year.
 Otherwise, you're welcome to leave your current vote alone.

 After the 2 week mark each month, voting eligibility will be reduced to the Top 10 causes with the most votes.
-(The same tie-breakers rules apply as for the final selection, see a couple questions down about that.)
+(The same tie-breaker rules apply as for the final selection.
+See a couple questions down about that.)
 Similarly, after the 3 week mark, only the Top 3 causes can receive votes.
 Votes for any other causes will remain intact, but will not be considered when selecting the final cause.
 So you are encouraged to revote for one of the causes that made the cut during each round!